Posted in:

 ISA vs Savings Accounts

-Whether you save money in a savings account or an ISA depends on your financial situation and goals, and when you want to use your money.
+Whether you save money in a savings account or an ISA depends on your financial situation, goals, and when you want to use your money.
 When evaluating ISAs vs savings accounts, it’s important you understand your investor profile, which considers how much risk you are willing to take on.

 • Generous tax benefits– This is the big one.
 The freedom to watch your money grow without being taxed is a major advantage.